-When the sales order is opened you are first presented with this Info screen.
+When the sales order is opened, you are first presented with this Info screen.

 Underneath the iPoint logo is the text Go to List.
 Clicking on this text will take you back to the sales order list.

-The Sales Order Name is across the top followed by the Revision number.
+The Sales Order Name is across the top, followed by the Revision number.
 A proposal can have multiple revisions as the customer is trying to decide exactly what products to purchase.
 Whichever revision is active when the proposal is converted to a sales order becomes the Revision number of the sales order.

-Next, you’ll see Change Order reference number.
+Next, you’ll see the Change Order reference number.
 This number reflects whichever is the current active change order in the Change Order tab.
 More on this in the Change Order section of the manual.

 The next set of numbers you see is the Grand Total or the sale price of the sales order to your customer.
 This number reflects the original sales price plus any committed/approved change orders.